 The Sound of Music – Music from the NBC Television Event 2013

 THE STORY OF THE SOUND OF MUSIC By DAVID CHASE

+Act One: Salzburg, Austria, 1938, on the eve of the Anschluss.
 In the cloistered sanctuary of Nonnberg Abbey, the nuns are invoking Psalm 110 and singing songs of praise (“Preludium”).
 However, one of the postulants is nowhere to be found: Maria is instead out in the hills, where she goes “when her heart is lonely” and sings at the top of her voice (“The Sound of Music”).
 Sister Berthe, Sister Sophia and Sister Margaretta debate with the Mother Abbess as to whether Maria is truly ready for a life of obedience and humility (“Maria”).
 The Mother Abbess calls for Maria, and they discover a shared love of one particular childhood song (“My Favorite Things”).
 As a way of testing Maria’s commitment to the religious life, the Mother Abbess sends her out from the Abbey to become a temporary governess to the seven children of a former naval officer, Captain Georg von Trapp.

 Upon arriving at the von Trapp home, Maria realizes that the Captain has, since the death of his wife, emotionally closed himself off.
 The children march; they do not play.
 Furthermore, they have grown up without music in their lives.
 Maria understands that the way to gain their trust and acceptance is by teaching them the basics of singing (“Do-Re-Mi”).